dwp/dataworks-ingestion-metadata-interface/README.md

 ### Query lambda

 This lambda queries the given table on RDS and the code can be found in the `query.py` script.
 The handler method is how the lambda is called when invoked on AWS.

+### Unreconciled lambda

+This lambda has two queries for the Metadata Store to allow for logging of important results.
+The two queries used are:
+- Unreconciled and Reconciled counts
+- Unreconciled after Max Age

+The code can be found in the `unreconciled.py` script.
+The handler method is how the lambda is called when invoked on AWS.